Health And Safety In The Workplace Pdf

 Using Generic Templates Without Customization

 I’ve seen offices copy-paste safety policies meant for construction sites.
 It’s like trying to fit a square peg in a round hole.
-Your safety PDF should speak directly to your environment.
+Worth adding: your safety PDF should speak directly to your environment.
 An office worker doesn’t need fall protection guidelines, but they might need ergonomic advice.

 Treating It Like a One-Time Task